kkotwal94/ParsonsProject/README.md

 * Req.user, cannot be establish or mantained after logging in with passportjs even though it should be.

 #Just Implemented/Done:

+#10/25 - Profile Component

+* Added in user updating data
+* Added in Location and gender to signup (doesnt really matter)
+* Added in databinding between store, actions, so front end gels together
+* Tested POST request for updating user info
+* Created UI for updating data
+* Asynchronous data loading front end, and backend (this is a cool way to see how react, and flux handle updating data instantly)
+* Installed REACT-Drag-N-Drop
+* Updated React to v14 (no breaking changes)

+#10/09
 * Added in Dashboard interface (Bootstrap SB Admin template)
 * Added in template for Profile
 * Added in template for Problem